Sandeep Aur Pinky Faraar: Plot

-Uncle reveals that he has invested 4 lakhs in the 'Swabhiman' scheme of Parivartan Bank.
+Uncle reveals that he has invested 4 lakh in the 'Swabhiman' scheme of Parivartan Bank.
 Sandy is alarmed and helps him to withdraw his money from the scheme.
 She reveals to Pinky that the Swabhiman scheme was her brainchild: a fraudulent scheme designed to quickly gain a vast number of depositors to save her sinking bank.
-During this time, she had a fling with her boss and became pregnant.
+During this time, she had an affair with her boss and became pregnant.
 Sandy wanted to resign after taking her share of 32 crores for the sake of her child, which Parichay refused and is the reason he wants to kill her.
 She gets Uncle a refund from the scheme at the bank by offering its manager a chance to embezzle a few million rupees using her intimate knowledge of their operations.

 Later that night, when the funds are transferred, Parichay's team in Delhi is alerted to Sandy's location.
 The bank manager recognises Sandy and tries to rape her but she fights him off and consequently suffers a miscarriage.
 Pinky tends to Sandy's injuries and cremates her foetus.
 Sandy cannot bear this loss and goes into shock.
 Pinky tries to help her recover and they grow closer.
 After learning the truth about Sandy, Uncle and Aunty feel betrayed and refuse the refund she gave them.

 Tyagi traces Pinky and Sandy to a wedding procession, which they plan to use as a disguise to cross the border.
 Pinky learns of this and calls Tyagi, asking him to let Sandy pass in return for the 1 million he had earlier received from her and his surrender, but his boss refuses.
 Sandy decides to settle some scores and convinces Pinky to leave without her.
 She returns to the city while Pinky cross-dresses and escapes the police check post.
 Knowing that she will be murdered if Tyagi's team gets hold of her, Sandy instead surrenders herself to the local police.

 In the epilogue, Sandy has exposed the scam of Parivartan Bank.
 Purva visits her in jail and tells her about Parichay's arrest, with six cases of fraud filed against him.
 Purva points out that Sandy could have received a lighter sentence and more sympathy if she disclosed her miscarriage but Sandy refuses.
 Purva then gives Sandy a package from P. Thapa addressed to her, posted from Nepal.
 It contains only a few photos of kids dancing in a Bollywood dance school in Nepal.
 Sandy understands it's from Pinky and smiles.